 In general, people focus on a specific field within Information Technology.
 Some may choose to work in cybersecurity, while others may devote their talent towards developing information systems and data analysis tools.

 IT has become critical in the operations of most businesses.
 This is why you'll come across dedicated IT departments in most companies, serving the purpose of data management, cloud services, application development/support, and other critical functions.

 Where IS and IT relate

 Information Systems (IS) is a subset of Information Technology (IT).
 These two fields work hand in hand to support the digital operations of companies in many different industries.
 Whether a company needs to secure its data online or process customer transactions faster, it will rely on IT and IS professionals to achieve these goals.

 However, there are important differences between the roles of IT and IS professionals.
 As a specialist in information systems, you may focus on the inner workings of information systems technologies at many different levels.
-This means that handling data will be a critical part of your career moving forward.
-If you enjoy learning about data processing systems, software development, web applications, and database management, a career in IS may be a good fit for you.
+This means that handling data will be critical moving forward.
+If you enjoy learning about data processing systems, software development, web applications, and database management, a future in IS may be a good fit for you.
 On the other hand, IT professionals work on larger systems such as cloud technologies, data security, and network administration.

-Can a degree in Information systems advance your career in IT?
+Can a Degree in Information Systems Advance your Future in IT?